MDAnalysis/MDAnalysis.github.io/_posts/2020-09-03-final-report-hugo.md

 ---
 layout: post
-title:  "GsoC Report: Trajectory New Generation: the trajectory format for the future of simulation"
+title:  "GSoC Report: Trajectory New Generation: the trajectory format for the future of simulation"
 date:   2020-09-03 08:58:08 +1000
 categories:
 ---